tim-gameplan/geo-graph/epsg3857_pipeline/README.md

 If you encounter issues with graph connectivity (e.g., paths cannot be found between certain points), consider:

+1. Using the water boundary approach with the `--water-boundary` flag, which:
+   - Treats water obstacles as navigable boundaries rather than impassable barriers
+   - Creates edges along the perimeter of water obstacles
+   - Connects terrain grid points to water boundary points
+   - Ensures full graph connectivity with a connectivity verification step

-1. Using the improved water edge creation algorithm with the `--improved-water-edges` flag, which includes:
+2. Alternatively, using the improved water edge creation algorithm with the `--improved-water-edges` flag, which includes:
    - Water body classification based on shape, size, and type
    - Optimal crossing point identification for different water body types
    - Graph connectivity verification and automatic edge addition

-2. Checking if water edges are being created (the water_edges table should not be empty)
+3. Checking if water edges are being created (the water_edges table should not be empty)
-3. Adjusting the `max_crossing_distance` parameter in the configuration file
+4. Adjusting the relevant parameters in the configuration file
-4. Using the visualization tools to identify disconnected components in the graph
+5. Using the visualization tools to identify disconnected components in the graph

 ### Debugging